therealnoof/terraform-aws-sslo-lab/README.md

 # terraform-aws-sslo-lab
-Terraform code to deploy a SSLO lab in AWS aka Lab in a Box.
+Terraform code to deploy a SSLO lab in AWS...aka Lab in a Box.